JOBS

 Possible projects that 826NYC’s Teaching Artists may work on include: memoir, poetry, short stories, playwriting, and speculative fiction.
 This list is not exhaustive, and projects are typically designed in partnership with classroom educators and program staff to embrace themes and genres of interest to participating students.

-Teaching Artists have placements throughout the year based on availability and expertise.
+Teaching Artists have placements throughout the year based on schedule and expertise.

 Overview of Position:

-826NYC is seeking Teaching Artists to design curriculum and lead in-school project-based residencies.
-This person should not only be a writer, but also be passionate about literacy education and have experience working with students in grades 5-12.
-This position is supervised and supported by the 826NYC Director of Education.
+826NYC is seeking Teaching Artists to design curriculum and lead in-school and partnership project-based residencies, typically 6 to 12 weeks each.
+This person should not only be a writer, but also be passionate about literacy education and have experience working with students.
+This position will be supervised and supported by the 826NYC Director of Education.
+Teaching Artists will also have the support of trained volunteers, who assist students with their writing asynchronously.
 Planning hours/days are somewhat flexible depending on the Teaching Artist’s schedule.
-The end goal for each in-school residency is to produce a professionally designed and printed anthology of the students’ writing.
+The end-goal for each in-school and partnership residency is to produce a professionally designed and printed anthology of the students’ writing.
 The teaching artist will work with 826NYC staff to support the publishing process.

 Reports to: 826NYC Director of Education